Dante-atc/BigDatabowl/README.md

 ## Introduction
 The most critical moment in a passing play occurs between the quarterback's release and the ball's arrival.
 In these brief seconds **while the ball is in the air**, the defense faces its ultimate truth: deception ends, and pure structural execution begins.
 Coaches preach "finding the ball" and "maintaining leverage," yet traditional analytics largely ignore this phase, focusing instead on the result (catch, drop, or interception) rather than the process that produced it.

 This disconnect creates an **outcome bias**.
-A defensive back might maintain perfect positioning during the pass flight, only to be "beaten" by a spectacular catch; conversely, a blown coverage might be bailed out by an inaccurate throw.
+A defensive back might maintain perfect positioning during the pass flight, only to be "beaten" by a spectacular catch.
 Current metrics struggle to capture the geometric reality of player movement during this flight phase, conflating offensive luck with defensive quality.

 This project answers the Big Data Bowl’s call to analyze movement with the ball in the air by introducing a paradigm shift: evaluating defense as a dynamic geometric structure.
 Leveraging **Self-Supervised Learning (SSL)**, we trained a Relational Graph Convolutional Network (R-GCN) to "watch" the secondary.
 By analyzing player coordinates specifically during the pass flight window, our model learned to quantify two novel dimensions of defensive movement:

 * **Defensive Coverage Index (DCI):** A measure of **Spatial Tightness**.
 As the ball travels, how aggressively is the defense constricting the target's space relative to an ideal archetype?
 * **Defensive Integrity Score (DIS):** A measure of **Structural Stability**.
 While tracking the ball, does the unit maintain its shape and leverage, or does the formation collapse into chaos?

-By isolating the **ball-in-air phase**, we reveal the hidden physics of the secondary.
-From the disciplined flight adjustments of the Seattle Seahawks to the high-variance risks of aggressive schemes, our framework provides the first scalable method to quantify the geometry of defensive intent exactly when it matters most.

 ## The Metrics